mencargo/speed/doc.md

 It is important here to turn off compression, and generate incompressible data.
 A symlink to `/dev/urandom` is also ok.

+#### Replacement for `empty.php`
+Your replacement must simply respond with a HTTP code 200 and send nothing else.
+You may want to send additional headers to disable caching.

 #### Replacement for `getIP.php`
 Your replacement must simply respond with the client's IP as plaintext.
 Nothing fancy.